 Colds and the flu are the most frequent health complaints and are generally caused by viruses.
 There is still no cure for these common ailments and antibiotics won't cure anything that isn't a bacterial infection.
 Symptoms of the common cold are "localized" in the head.
 You may have sneezing, a runny nose, stuffy head, headache, sore throat, cough, hoarseness and fever below 100.5 for 7 to 10 days.
 The flu includes many of the common cold symptoms and may also be accompanied by a tired feeling, aches and a fever above 100.5.

 Try steam and hot drinks to help drainage.
 Don't use decongestants for more than three days without consulting a physician.
 Clear nostrils gently.
-Blowing hard through one nostril, or while squeezing both nostrils to nearly closed, may cause mucus to infect ears and sinuses.
+Blowing your nose too hard may cause mucus to infect ears and sinuses.
 SEEK HELP if mucus is yellow or green; if there is pain in the ears, neck, or sinuses; or if symptoms last more than 10 days.

 A "productive cough" is one that clears mucus from the throat.
 To make mucus easier to cough up, use a cough medicine containing an "expectorant," and inhale cool mist or steam or gargle with warm salt water.
 If mucus is green, yellow or bloody, SEEK HELP!